dyg81/modal-bundle/README.md

     v1.4.0 - Add the dependency injection service to support sf5.2.
 Any other version is unsupported from now on. v1.4.1 - Delete unnecesary branch-alias section from composer.json. v2.0.0 - Restructured the bundle to meet Symfony new standars.
-Add sf5.3 support, and sf4.4 again as well, drop sf5.2 support.
+Add sf5.3 support, and sf4.4 again as well, drop sf5.2 support. v2.0.1 - Fix wrong explanation in the README.md file

 # Installation
 To install this bundle, first you need to have jQuery and Bootstrap installed.